networknt/light-doc/content/en/service/mesh/_index.md

 reviewed: true
 ---

 Several sidecars in the light-mesh project can be used as a sidecar container in a Kubernetes pod along with your API built with any frameworks or languages to address cross-cutting concerns.
-With most of the cross-cutting concerns addressed, your developers can focus on the business logic only.
+With most of the cross-cutting concerns addressed, your developers can focus on the business logic only in the backend API.

 * [Light-Proxy](/service/proxy/)

 The light-proxy can be used as a sidecar to address cross-cutting concerns for APIs built with any framework and language.

 * [Kafka-Sidecar](/service/mesh/kafka/)